DawnPaladin/handbook/HTML.md

 </object>
 ```

-#### Advantages

-Can be accessed and modified via CSS and JavaScript.
+**Advantages:** Can be accessed and modified via CSS and JavaScript.
 Can be cached.

-#### Disadvantages

-Fallback image will always be loaded, even if it's not needed.
+**Disadvantages:** Fallback image will always be loaded, even if it's not needed.

 ### img tag